Who am I?

 If someone mentions umbellifers, (apiaceae), one might conjure up an image of a froth of wild Cow Parsley, (Anthriscus sylvestris), edging roadsides in early summer.
 Or you might picture an elegant shaded planting featuring Baltic Parsley, (Cenolophium denudatum), or the dramatic rich purple globes of Angelica gigas in flower.
 But there is far more to the apiaceae family which also includes eryngium, astrantia, many spices, and of course carrots and parsnips!

 I’m still learning about this fascinating family, I have many yet to grow.
-In this talk I look at some of the more decorative umbellifers, and how designers and plantsmen have incorporated this fascinating family into their garden designs, and how we gardeners can make more of them too.
+In this talk I look at some of the more decorative umbellifers, and how designers and plantsmen have incorporated this fascinating family into their garden designs, and how we gardeners can make more of them in our gardens too.